just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 In HSFs, it's important to note any credentials found, as they may be useful later.
 In this case, we can use these credentials to login to Facebook.

 ### Corncob's Website
-Corncob mentions that his credentials on his website  [http://corncobs-sus-website.chals.mcpshsf.com](http://corncobs-sus-website.chals.mcpshsf.com) and that finding them is related to robots.
+Corncob mentions that his credentials are on his website  [http://corncobs-sus-website.chals.mcpshsf.com](http://corncobs-sus-website.chals.mcpshsf.com) and that finding them is related to robots.
 This is a hint that we need to look at the robots.txt file.
 After looking at the robots.txt file, we find this:
 ```
 User-agent: *
 Disallow: flag{domo_arigato}